andrew-curthoys/curthoys-io/content/traveler/2024-06_norway/01-fjordin.md

 faces have been locked in a state of anguish so long they've acquired an air of acceptance. *I live at this airport now* energy is a real buzzkill.

-So I was especially dismayed to trundle upon the SAS customer service booth thronged with a horde of frazzled travelers.
+So I was especially dismayed to perambulate upon the SAS customer service booth thronged with a horde of frazzled travelers.
 As I hesitantly approached the scrum, cautious to hide my cheery demeanor afforded by a few nights of good sleep and the imminent reunion with my sweetie and some dear friends, my